-A helmet-type dressing is placed over the ears and head immediately after surgery.
+A helmet type dressing is placed over the ears and head immediately after surgery.
 It is removed the following day during a brief office visit.
 At the same visit, the small rubber drains are removed from the wounds; these were placed to reduce swelling and bruising.
 The ears are then lightly redressed.
-The dressing can be removed at home the following day (two days after surgery) and one can shower and wash their hair.
+The dressing can be removed at home the following day (two days after surgery) and you can shower and wash your hair.

 After The First Week: